Codeception/Codeception/docs/reference/Commands.md

 Generates StepObject class.
 You will be asked for steps you want to implement.

-* `codecept g:step acceptance AdminSteps`
+* `codecept g:stepobject acceptance AdminSteps`
-* `codecept g:step acceptance UserSteps --silent` - skip action questions
+* `codecept g:stepobject acceptance UserSteps --silent` - skip action questions